davehaglan/laygo/docs/build_html/_sources/example/serdes.txt

 ![serdes](images/serdes.png)

-This section describes how to generate serdes building block layout templates.
+This section describes how to generate CMOS serdes building block layout templates.

 >Note 1: the codes are lengthy and not cleaned up yet.
 An improved version following the tutorial conventions (possibly with more abstracting functions) will be released soon.

->Note 2: current version only contains the CMOS serializer part.
+>Note 2: current version only contains the CMOS serializer part and this page will only contain materials on CMOS serdes.
+For more advance example, refer to BAG documentations.

 ## Install and launch
 1. Set up BAG environment for the technology in use.
 This is usually